HarshGMotka/Automated-Invoice-Processing-System/Documentation/classification.md

+The project aims to classify invoices with multiple types or formats using machine learning models.
+The classification models used include SVM, Random Forest, and neural networks, implemented using Scikit-learn.

+# Installation

 First, you need to install the required libraries if you haven't already:

 ```bash
 pip3 install pandas scikit-learn pillow pytesseract

 ```
+# Usage

-# Step 1: Extract text from Image invoices and load JSON metadata
+## Step 1: Extract text from Image invoices and load JSON metadata

 ```bash
 import pandas as pd